 See Figure 2-23.
-The Home () screen is the default screen of the controller and displays after the controller has powered up.
+The Home ( ) screen is the default controller screen and displays after the controller has powered up.
 The controller automatically returns to Home screen from any other screen after a period of inactivity.

 Figure 2-23.
 Home Screen (MANUAL Mode Shown)